 CEE identifies cost-effective efficiency measures for utility programs, and policies that advance efficiency and public health.
 From homes to high-rises, our data-driven field research assesses savings and performance characteristics of specific energy approaches including:

 Our research staff corrects large-building air leakage and tests new sealant methods to prevent energy loss from leaky envelopes.
-We focus on cost-effective technologies that make sense for our region’s climate and building stock with reasonable payback periods.
+We focus on cost-effective technologies that make sense for our region’s cold climate and building stock with reasonable payback periods.

 CEE seeks to reduce wasted energy from duct leaks and gaps between units.
 Projects include assessing the reliability and cost-effectiveness of aerosol sealing in multifamily buildings and characterizing large commercial building duct systems to develop diagnostic procedures.